bhwanip/graphql-textsearch/README.md

 ```

 ## Solution Approach
-- Use Apollo REST Datasource which provides request deduplication, caching and memoization out of the box.
+- Uses Apollo REST Datasource which provides request deduplication, caching and memoization out of the box.

-- Use Exponential backoff strategy with infinite retries for downstream servcies
+- Uses Exponential backoff strategy with infinite retries for downstream servcies

 - Clear segregation of query and mutation schemas